No object in the Smithsonian is more inspirational than the Star-Spangled Banner.

 Armistead ordered a small “storm flag,” measuring about 17 feet by 25 feet, to be flown in bad weather.
 He also ordered an enormous 30-by-42-foot- long flag, called the garrison flag.
 To give you an idea of how large this was, picture five full-grown men standing on each other’s shoulders.
 The flag is taller than that.
 It was made from worsted-wool bunting.
-It had 15 stars; the original 13 plus the new states, Vermont and Kentucky.
+It had 15 stars—the original 13 plus the new states, Vermont and Kentucky.
 The white cotton stars were two feet across and stood out against an indigo background.
 The flag had eight red stripes, and seven white ones, as stipulated by the 1794 Flag Act signed by President George Washington.
-Each stripe was 23 inches wide—about as wide as my shoulders—sewn together from smaller strips.
+Each stripe was 23 inches wide, sewn together from smaller strips.

-So now, imagine Francis Scott Key aboard the British ship having witnessed the bombardment by day and seen and heard the bombs bursting in air all night.
+Imagine Francis Scott Key aboard the British ship, having witnessed the bombardment by day and seen and heard the bombs bursting in air all night.
 What flag would he see as dawn broke?
 Would it be that enormous American flag, meaning the defenders would have held the fort?
-Or would it be a British Union Jack, indicating the fort, the city, and maybe even the country had been defeated?
+Or would it be a British Union Jack, indicating the fort, the city, and maybe even the country, had been defeated?

 Learn more about Emancipation and the Civil War

 The Dawn’s Early Light